tonywalker1/captain-contraption/README.md

 # Contents

-**nft-edit:**
+### **nft-edit**

-This is a simple wrapper for editing nftables rules: running the individual commands is tedious and error-prone.
-It loads the rules in my preferred text editor.
-When I exit the editor, this script checks the new ruleset for errors, loads the new rules, and finally prints them.
+nft-edit is a simple wrapper to reduce the tedium of editing, checking, and reloading firewall rules.
+It loads the rules in your preferred text editor.
+When you exit your editor, it checks the rules for errors.
+If no errors are found, it loads the new rules, and prints them for visual inspection.

+### **mutate**

+To prevent accidental overwrites or deletions, immutable files are useful.
+However, running chattr twice is tedious.
+This script takes the file to edit as a commandline argument and opens it in your preferred text editor.
+If the immutable attribute is set, the script will clear it before editing and set it after editing.
+If the file is not immutable, then the file is left immutable.
+In this way, this script can be an all-purpose synonym for your preferred text editor.